Untitled-Document-1/coyc-waste-calendar-to-ical/README.md

 You could create three recurring events, one for `RECYCLING`, one for `REFUSE` and one for `GARDEN`, and it would likely accurately reflect the collection rota for your postcode.
 The only downside to this is that, if there are any anomolies around Christmas, where the collection day varies, the recurring event wouldn't reflect this.
 This script takes it from _the horses mouth_, so to speak, rather than assuming the pattern of weekly collections will always hold true.

 ## TODO:
 * add missing fields per https://icalendar.org/validator.html - maybe this will fix the import failures seen when trying to import to Yahoo Calendar?
+* put various lines of code into separate functions
+* allow variation of the default `RECYCLING`, `REFUSE` & `GARDEN` event titles
+* postcode lookup as extra `/postcode:` named parameter, obviating steps 1-5, if web scraping (or even a public API) will allow

+## Disclaimer
+* I am not employed or affiliated in any way with City of York Council
+* I am not responsible if you ignore your emails and don't _put the bin out_ ;-)